seastan/lotr-lcg-set-generator/README.md

 4. Install Backup and Sync from Google (if it's not installed yet) and make sure that the folder with the artwork is being synced.

-5. Install the latest available version of Strange Eons (https://strangeeons.cgjennings.ca/download.html) and the `The Lord of the Rings LCG` plugin.
-Then, install `The Lord of the Rings LCG, HD` plugin as well.
+5. Install the latest version of Strange Eons (https://strangeeons.cgjennings.ca/download.html), run it and install `The Lord of the Rings LCG` plugin.

-6. Go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and replace `TheLordOfTheRingsLCG.seext` with the custom version from this repo.
+6. If you want to use the old version of plugin, additionally install `The Lord of the Rings LCG, HD` plugin.
+Then, go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and replace `TheLordOfTheRingsLCG.seext` with the file from this repo.

+   If you want to use the new version of plugin, then download its archive manually (we don't provide a link here).
+   Then, go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and delete or move all files, which names start with `TheLordOfTheRingsLCG`.
+Instead of them, copy all files from the new archive.

 7. Install GIMP (https://www.gimp.org/downloads/).